bababrownbear/boilermakebrownies/README.md

 We followed MongoDB's Stitch's templates for database rules.

-We're using Firebase/GCP for hosting.
+We're using GITHUB for hosting.

 ## Mockups